-In between the times that I was being interviewed by the lovely and vivacious, Lotte Duncan, and speaking at the VIP lounge, I spoke with many of the owners at their booths.
-Every single one of them were so passionate about creating the very best Scottish products, from salt to ice cream, to smoked seafood to chocolates, and everything in between.
+In between the times that I was being interviewed by the lovely and vivacious, Lotte Duncan, and speaking at the VIP lounge, I spoke with many of the owners of the Scottish food and drink companies at their booths.
+Every single one of them was so passionate about creating the very best Scottish products, from salt to ice cream, to smoked seafood to chocolates, and everything in between.

-Hamlyn’s Oats I have to tell you about Hamlyn’s Pinhead Oats first, because this is the brand of oatmeal I used to win the World Porridge Championship Specialty Award, and in fact, so did my co-winner, Chef Chris Young!
+Hamlyn’s Pinhead Oats comes first, because this is the brand of oatmeal I used to win the World Porridge Championship Specialty Award.
+In fact, so did my co-winner, Chef Chris Young.
 Here we are at the BBC Good Food Show together again, along with the girls at the Hamlyn’s booth!

-Hamlyn’s is produced from premium Scottish oats, grown and milled in Scotland – 100% Scottish from seed to mill to finished product, and quite a few of their products are available in the US via Amazon (link above).
+Hamlyn’s is produced from premium Scottish oats, grown and milled in Scotland – 100% Scottish from seed to mill to finished product.
+Quite a few of their products are available in the US via Amazon (link above).
 I have my oats ordered via subscription, so I’ll never run out!
-I’ve been soaking the pinhead oats overnight (about 1/2 cup oats in 1 1/2 cups water) and then cooking it (with added salt) for about 5 minutes the next morning; it’s a quick, nutritious and tasty breakfast.
+I’ve been soaking the pinhead oats overnight (about 1/2 cup oats in 1 1/2 cups water).
+The following morning, I cook it for about 8 minutes.
+It’s a quick, nutritious and tasty breakfast.
 Trust me the Scots know their oats, so if you really want the best, I hope you’ll give Hamlyn’s a try.

 Magnum Cream Liqueur